Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADServicePrincipalPolicy.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -Id
-Specifies the ID of a service principal.
+The ID of the Service Principal for which you want to retrieve the policy

 ```yaml
 Type: String